-Our annual sponsorship Wade Walk raises money for a main local charity and for local community needs.details
+Our annual Wade Walk raises money for one or more main local charities and for local community needs.

 Welcome to the Dingwall Rotary Club website.